What are they?

 Speak to someone outside of the bubble

 I mentioned this 'bubble' above, but I think it's a universally acknowledged feeling.
 Where everyone around you is stressing about the same thing and you feel like there is nothing else going on outside of this.
-When I get like this, I find it super helpful to speak to someone outside this bubble.
+When I get like this, I find it super helpful to speak to someone outside of this bubble.
 Whether that be a friend from another school (NOT doing the IB) or a relative, it can be invaluable to hear that there is life outside the IB!
 Just hearing someone chat about something completely unrelated to your current stress can be incredibly helpful.
 It allows you to get perspective on your situation and crucially see that there is life beyond school.

 Take some time for self care